dessn/Pippin/README.md

     MASK_SIM: mask # Match only sim
     MASK_CLAS: mask # Match only classifier
     RECALIBRATION: SIMNAME # Optional, use this simulation to recalibrate probabilities.
 Default no recal.
+    # Optional, changes the probability column name of each classification task listed into the given probability column name.
+    # Note that this will crash if the same classification task is given multiple probability column names.
+    # Mostly used when you have multiple photometrically classified samples
+    MERGE_CLASSIFIERS:
+      PROB_COLUMN_NAME: [CLASS_TASK_1, CLASS_TASK_2, ...]
     OPTS:
       PLOT: True # Default True, make plots
       PLOT_ALL: False # Default False.
 Ie if RANSEED_CHANGE gives you 100 sims, make 100 set of plots.